jfgid/TagSystem/README.md

 };
 ```
 The statement *using difference_type = std::ptrdiff_t;* is used to satisfy the concepts "weakly_incrementable" and "input_or_output_iterator" (to be clarified later).
 The generation of tags is done by the prefix increment operator using *genNextTag* function.
-A template non-type (sic) parameter can not be of type *std::string* "because it is not structural" (as said by the compiler), so a type "StringLiteral" is defined to be used to set the initial value of the tag as explained on the blog page entitled *[Passing String Literals as Template Parameters in C++20](https://ctrpeach.io/posts/cpp20-string-literal-template-parameters/)* :
+A template non-type (sic) parameter can not be of type *std::string* "because it is not structural" (as said by the compiler), so a type "StringLiteral" is defined to be used to set the initial value of the tag as explained on the blog page *[Passing String Literals as Template Parameters in C++20](https://ctrpeach.io/posts/cpp20-string-literal-template-parameters/)* :
 ```
 template<size_t N>
 struct StringLiteral {